NAU-IoT/RemotePiControl/README.md

 This solution can also be done using a RaspberryPiZero, which is also documented here.

-This solution is intended to be ran as the root user.
+The python script must be ran as the root user.

 ## D1MiniPro Solution